 Skip to main content

-Create a preemptible cloud server
+Create an interruptible cloud server

 Last update:

-Create a preemptible cloud server
+Create an interruptible cloud server

-An preemptible cloud server is a cloud server that runs for no more than 24 hours after creation and can be stopped by Selectel at any time, for example, if the virtual host does not have enough resources for other cloud servers.
+An interruptible cloud server is a cloud server that runs for no more than 24 hours after creation and can be stopped by Selectel at any time, for example, if the virtual host does not have enough resources for other cloud servers.

-Preemptible servers support all the features that are available for regular cloud servers, while costing an average of 70% less.
+Interruptible servers support all the features that are available for regular cloud servers, while costing an average of 70% less.

-What tasks is suitable for
+What tasks are suitable for

 Suitable for fault-tolerant systems where multiple servers are used and when some of them fail, the load is redistributed to other servers: